Top 10 French Drain Mistakes & How To Avoid Them

 To set the ball rolling, we provide an overview of French drains and how they function.

-Consider the French drain as a water conductor that helps redirect water, hence stopping it from pooling around a yard or close to a home’s foundation.
+Consider the French drain as a water conductor that helps redirect water, stopping it from pooling around a yard or close to a home’s foundation.

 This simple drainage system helps prevent structural damage due to moisture penetration.
 This is as far as we’d go in explaining what it’s about.